afonsoinfante/excel-requests/docs/index.rst

 - This project is maintained by Bjoern Stiel at `Pathio.com <https://www.pathio.com>`_.
 - Drop me an email `bjoern.stiel@pathio.com <mailto:bjoern.stiel@pathio.com>`_. or tweet me `@bjoernstiel <https://twitter.com/bjoernstiel>`_
-- This project is licensed under the terms of the [BSD license](https://opensource.org/licenses/BSD-3-Clause)
+- This project is licensed under the terms of the 'BSD license <https://opensource.org/licenses/BSD-3-Clause>`_